bd-j/prospector/doc/models.rst

 The ``load_model()`` method
 ------------------------------------------

-This should return an instance of a subclass of the ``bsfh.models.ProspectorParams`` object.
+This should return an instance of a subclass of the ``prospect.models.ProspectorParams`` object.
 It is given the ``run_params`` dictionary as an argument list, so the model can be modified based on keywords given there (or at the command line).